newtheatre/history-project/README.md

 ### Test

-- `gulp test` to run test suite locally.
+`gulp test` to run test suite locally.
 Currently we test for bad links, valid image tags, script references and the validity of site JSON feeds.

+Branches pushed to the GitHub repo are have preview builds deployed on Netlify, you can find links to the most recent ones here: <https://app.netlify.com/sites/history-project-dev/deploys>.

 ## Docker